 GWMWater takes pride in maintaining good relationships with the regional community and in our record as a good corporate citizen.
 We are committed to continuing to develop and implement policies and activities that will build and foster these close relationships, as reflected in our Vision, Mission and Values statements.

 We take a structured and planned approach to community engagement using the IAP2 Model of Engagement.
-Our 2019-2024 Communications and Engagement Strategy is currently in development.

 Read our Customer Relations Policy for more information.

 One of the most important ways that we communicate with our customers is through our network of customer committee members.
 These committees draw membership from a variety of rural and urban water users, municipalities and environmental interests.